The Algorithmic Barrier: A Framework for Artificial Frictional Unemployment and Information Asymmetry in Automated Recruitment Systems: Discussion and Ethical Considerations

-The experimental evaluation relies on synthetically generated resumes rather than proprietary ATS logs or real-world hiring data.
-While this approach enables controlled experimentation and precise labeling, it limits external validity.
-Real resumes may exhibit additional noise sources, including inconsistent formatting, incomplete information, or strategic self-presentation, that are not fully captured in the simulation.

-Nevertheless, synthetic data is appropriate for isolating semantic effects, which are the primary variable of interest.
-Future work should validate these findings using anonymized, real-world screening datasets.
+The evaluation uses synthetic resumes, not real hiring data.
+This buys controlled labeling but caps external validity, and the reported magnitudes do not estimate real-world AFU.
+Real resumes carry noise---inconsistent formatting, missing information, strategic self-presentation---that the simulation omits.
+Validating the mechanism on anonymized field data is the central next step.